hapax/hapax.github.io/assets/simple-physics.md

 power.
 In our case, $\log_{10}4 \approx 0.6$ is closer to $1$ than to $0$,
 and so $4$ rounds up to $10^1 = 10$!
-This is a bit surprising, but the way things work when you think in Fermi ... termies.
+This is a bit surprising, but just the way things work when you think in Fermi ... termies.

 Anyway, on a linear ruler, if there is a tick for every whole number,